-1. Communication to employees about re-opening and COVID-related issues: employees expressed a need for more departmental communication from their leadership and more communication with specific plans from the City Administrator.

-- 2. Non-compliance with mandates and policy from employees and the public (masking, social distancing, vaccination, signage, screening) - 3.
+- 1. Communication to employees about re-opening and COVID-related issues: employees expressed a need for more departmental communication from their leadership and more communication with specific plans from the City Administrator. - 2.
+Non-compliance with mandates and policy from employees and the public (masking, social distancing, vaccination, signage, screening) - 3.
 Cleanliness in the City buildings and cleaning supplies for individual work areas.
 Area configuration in cubicles, common areas such as elevators, restrooms, break / lunch rooms, conference, meeting rooms. - 4.
 Public safety near City buildings and on public transportation while commuting.
 These concerns ranged from increased trends of violent crimes (particularly towards the AAPI community) to theft and robbery.

-As next steps, the Task Force will organize the data by department and share specific feedback with each department SPOC and leadership team.
 This information will be taken into consideration as decisions about re-opening, safety and wellness, and telecommuting are made.
 We will address all of these concerns in more detail in ongoing updates such as this.